Updated September 26, 2008 URL is www.tentativetimes.net/dean/faq.html

 I receive no compensation.
 This annoys my husband a lot.
 He also has to drive me to events and tote my photography equipment.
 I have no training with software so I work very slowly.
 Housework?
 When the interest in Jimmy has been satisfied for everyone in the world, I'll do housework.
 However, if you want to come here and do laundry, vacuum, run errands, tidy up, clean the bird cage, etc. you would be welcome, 'though I can't pay you.

 I have several other magazines, all unpaid.
 They are sadly neglected because deaners.net is my life now.
-The are listed at http://www.tentativetimes.net/ I have a Rockabilly and Roots music e-magazine called http://www.tell-mama.com/ , the website for the Geneva home of Gene Stratton-Porter (an Indiana State Historic Site), Opine: an opinion e-magazine, and Nostalgia: an e-magazine about Kustom cars and life in small towns.
+The are listed at I have a Rockabilly and Roots music e-magazine called http://www.tell-mama.com/ , the website for the Geneva home of Gene Stratton-Porter (an Indiana State Historic Site), Opine: an opinion e-magazine, now combined with my Nostalgia: an e-magazine about Kustom cars and life in small towns.

 I am always very, very, very tired.